-For the daily sea-level pressure in land (Figure 6 and supplementary material Figure S1), an obvious defect of the E-OBS dataset is exhibited by the spatial variations of the median reaching 1024.0-1026.0±6.0-6.5 hPa along the Montenegrin coast and radiating towards the Dinaric AlpsDinarides and southern Italy with values decreasing to 1018.0 hPa.
+For the daily sea-level pressure in land (Figure 6 and supplementary material Figure S1), an obvious defect of the E-OBS dataset is exhibited by the spatial variations of the median reaching 1024.0-1026.0±6.0-6.5 hPa along the Montenegrin coast

+- and radiating towards the Dinaric Alps and southern Italy with values decreasing to 1018.0 hPa.
 Similarly, along the northern Croatian coast, another area reaches 1021.0±8.0 hPa at around 45°North of latitude.
 These problems thus cast a doubt on the accuracy of the E-OBS sea-level pressure over the entire eastern part of the AdriSC WRF 3-km domain as well as in southern Italy.
-In fact, the issue - linked to a wrong conversion of the air pressure data to mean sea-level at two different stations along the Adriatic coast - has been reported to the data creator and will be fixed in the next release of the E-OBS products.
 Consequently, the pressure bias is only analysed for the northern Italian peninsula.
-For this area, the AdriSC WRF 3-km model tends to overestimate the sea-level pressure with a positive median bias below 2.0±2.6-3.2 hPa (1.0±2.8 hPa in average) while the extreme biases reach -2.0 hPa for the 25th percentile, -10.0 hPa for the 1st percentile, 4.0 hPa for the 75th percentile and 10.0 hPa for the 99th percentile.
-It should be noted that the largest mean sea-level pressure positive biases (about 7 hPa for the 75th percentile) occur in the Pannonian plain (i.e. north-eastern edge of the domain), where the largest 2 m temperature negative biases (about -8 °C for the 25th percentile) are also located.
+For this area, the AdriSC WRF 3-km model tends to overestimate the sea-level pressure with a positive median bias below 2.0±2.6-3.2 hPa (1.0±2.8 hPa in average) - 300 while the extreme biases reach -2.0 hPa for the 25th percentile, -10.0 hPa for the 1st percentile, 4.0 hPa for the 75th percentile and 10.0 hPa for the 99th percentile.
 Within the EURO-CORDEX ensemble, Kotlarski et al. (2014) found that, over the entire European domain, the WRF winter wet biases seemed closely related to distinct negative biases of mean sea-level pressure, indicating too-high intensity of low pressure systems passing the continent.
-From the limited results analysed here, it thus seems that the AdriSC WRF 3-km is better suited to represent the low pressure systems over the Adriatic region than these RCMs.
+From the limited results analysed here, it thus seems that the AdriSC WRF 3-km is better suited to represent the low pressure systems over the Adriatic region than these 305 RCMs.